wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 ### Step 1.5: Commit the REST API to GitHub

-The REST API you designed is currently available only in the VS Code Editor.
+The REST API you designed is currently available only in the Web Editor.
 To use it, you need to save it in the Choreo Console.
 You can do this by committing the REST API configuration into a private repository in GitHub that is maintained by Choreo as follows:

-1. Click **Sync with Choreo Upstream** (at the bottom of the page), and then click **Sync my changes with Choreo**.
+1. Click **Sync with Choreo Upstream** in the bottom panel of the page (highlighted in red).
+In the message that appears as a result, click **Sync my changes with Choreo**.

-2. In the left panel, enter a commit message (e.g., `Implement REST API`)and click on the tick.
+2. In the left panel, enter a commit message (e.g., `Implement REST API`) and click on the tick.

     ![Commit message](../assets/img/tutorials/rest-api/commit-message.png){.cInlineImage-half}